taylandogan/notter-vscode/README.md

 # Notter

 Notter is a VSCode plugin that helps you manage TODOs or NOTEs within your codebase.
-It is currently in development, yet it will have features such as priority setting, reminders, archiving and more.
+It is currently in development, so it cannot do much and it only supports Python codebases.
+Yet it will have features such as priority setting, reminders, archiving and more.

 I realized the already existing solutions are restrictive since they treat TODOs as simple comments in your source files.
 Whereas, I think there is more to a TODO line in a codebase, and it could make developers' lives easier.